rebelsky/csc151/outlines/bodies/drawings.md

         * If `d1` and `d2` are drawings, so is `(drawing-group d1 d2)`
 * Once we've described a drawing, we can view it with `(image-show (drawing->image d width height))`
-* We will explore what benefits (and obstacles) this new approach gives us.
+* We will explore what benefits (and obstacles) this approach gives us.
 * This model of images models one of the ways we sometimes think about
   images: Every image can be thought of as a composition of simpler components.